America Is Being Erased—And You're Not Allowed to Say Why

 And we saw this in parts of Miami and Hialeah.

-There was one time there was a bank in Hialeah that says, we speak English.
+There was one time there was a bank in Hialeah that says we speak English.

-I don't know the hell that even means.
+I don't know what that even means.

 I mean, these people are hardcore.